juliushaertl/nextcloud-docker-dev/README.md

 ## Collabora

-- Make sure to have the collabora hostname setup in your /etc/hosts file: `127.0.0.1 collabora.local`
+- Make sure to have the Collabora hostname setup in your `/etc/hosts` file: `127.0.0.1 collabora.local`
-- Automatically enable for one of your containers (e.g. the main nextcloud one):
+- Automatically enable for one of your containers (e.g. the main `nextcloud` one):
 	- Run `./scripts/enable-collabora nextcloud`
 - Manual setup
 	- Start the Collabora Online server in addition to your other containers `docker-compose up -d collabora`
-	- Make sure you have the richdocuments app cloned to your apps-extra directory and built the frontend code of the app with `npm ci && npm run build`
+	- Make sure you have the [richdocuments app](https://github.com/nextcloud/richdocuments) cloned to your `apps-extra` directory and built the frontend code of the app with `npm ci && npm run build`
 	- Enable the app and configure `collabora.local` in the Collabora settings inside of Nextcloud

 ## ONLYOFFICE

-- Make sure to have the collabora hostname setup in your /etc/hosts file: `127.0.0.1 onlyoffice.local`
+- Make sure to have the Collabora hostname setup in your `/etc/hosts` file: `127.0.0.1 onlyoffice.local`
-- Automatically enable for one of your containers (e.g. the main nextcloud one):
+- Automatically enable for one of your containers (e.g. the main `nextcloud` one):
 	- Run `./scripts/enable-onlyoffice nextcloud`
 - Manual setup
 	- Start the ONLYOFFICE server in addition to your other containers `docker-compose up -d onlyoffice`